-Recent studies have shown that both short- and long-term human responses to adversity are quite varied (Bonanno 2004).
+Correspondence to: Carmelo Vázquez cvazquez@psi.ucm.es School of Psychology Complutense University 28223-Madrid (Spain) Recent studies have shown that both short- and long-term human responses to adversity are quite varied (Bonanno, 2004).
 Symptoms and distress are expected and relatively frequent, yet traumatic experiences can also give rise to positive transformation.
 Though more research is needed to better understand the nature of those changes and the underlying processes, in this chapter we examine if the connection between psychological growth and trauma is universal or linked to a cultural viewpoint.
 We additionally make recommendations on how to stimulate growth processes through specific psychological interventions.

-4.1 Trauma-Related Responses: From Vulnerability to Posttraumatic Growth
+Trauma-Related Responses: From Vulnerability to Posttraumatic Growth

-There have been three stages in the recent history of research on psychological trauma.
-The first, from 1980 to the early 1990s, was dominated by the definition of trauma in the DSM-III (APA 1980) that establishes universal vulnerability to the stressor that "would evoke significant symptoms of distress in almost everyone"
+There have been three stages in the history of research on psychological trauma.
+The first, from 1980 to the early 90s, was dominated by the definition of trauma in the DSM-III (APA, 1980) that establishes universal vulnerability to the stressor that "would evoke significant symptoms of distress in almost everyone" (APA, 1980, p.236, italics added).
+In this stage, most research focused on the negative effects of trauma (McNally, 2003; Bonnano et al., 2010).

-C. Vázquez (⊠)